 Headliner: NoviNews Accessibility Report

-We've documented 18 accessibility features for Headliner: NoviNews in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 18 accessibility features for Headliner: NoviNews in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Headliner: NoviNews is a narrative-driven simulation game where you play as the person in charge of the headlines and stories that are released to the public.
-Each article you approve from your office has a direct impact of the world outside.
+Each article you approve from your office has a direct impact on the world outside.
 Which news stories you choose to push will affect the graffiti on walls, the moods of other people and your relationships with the other three main characters, Evie, Justin and Rudy, all with their own complex and compelling backstories.

 - Reaction-time Not Critical

 - Low Pressure, no actions in the game are time-sensitive.

 - Playable with mouse only or mouse and keys

 - Playable without hearing

 Headliner: NoviNews can be played with the mouse only, aside from entering your name at the beginning of the game.
 A random name is generated for you, but if you would like a custom name you will need to use a keyboard.
 The game does accept keyboard input when the game isn't focused (if using an on-screen keyboard for example).

 We've documented 5 accessibility features for Controls in Headliner: NoviNews which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.